 - Basket #2: Place all the bath and hygiene items in this one.
 Grab the basket and head for the bathroom.
 You will need to clear out a drawer or an area of a cabinet specifically for baby items.
 Use a plastic basket that fits the designated area as a catchall for small items such as nail clippers and thermometers.

 - Basket #3: Mementos, cards, photo albums, first curl boxes and the like go in this basket.
-You can place the contents temporarily in a paper grocery bag and store it in the top of your baby’s closet.
-Later you can invest in a sturdy canvass covered cardboard box for all those precious baby keepsakes.
+You can place the contents temporarily in box and store it in the top of your baby’s closet.
+Later you can look for a cute container for all those precious baby keepsakes.
 If you have a journal or a “baby’s firsts” book, keep those in your desk drawer for easy access.

 - Basket #4: This basket is for entertainment.
 Place all newborn appropriate toys and books in here.
 Take the basket and find an out of the way spot in a common area of your home.
 A large cloth-lined wicker basket makes a nice home for these items.
 Tuck a floor cloth or blanket in the side for a ready-made play station.

 Now you can sit back and pat yourself on the back (or the shoulder – let’s be realistic) for a job well done.
 If you get more gifts for the baby, place them in their designated location the same day you receive them.
 That way you can keep your house in perfect working order for the arrival of your little one.